[Importing corpus data to Korp: technical documentation]

 </text>

-Note that you should use double quotation marks around the structural attribute values.
-Even though the CWB encoder also understands single quotes, some other tools processing VRT data might assume double quotes.
+Note that you need to use double quotation marks around the structural attribute annotation values.
+Even though the CWB encoder also understands single quotes, other tools processing VRT data assume double quotes.

 In contrast to XML, VRT does not require a single root element (structural attribute), so a VRT input may consist of a sequence of texts, for example.
 Another difference from XML is that VRT allows crossing structural attributes; for example: